Topics

 Fire Fighting

-Gas Detection: May fail to work, due to internal deposits caused due to UV-A induced decomposition reactions of materials inside the source unit assembly, especially in SS housings
+Gas Detection: Fail to work, due to internal deposits caused by UV-A induced decomposition reactions of materials inside the source unit assembly, especially in SS housings

 Small leaks: Do NOT ignore.
 Indicates thinning of pipe or vessel wall.
 Usually leads to catastrophic failure

 Inergen: System relied on F&G system triggering N2 release from a cylinder.
 N2 pressure fired off first Inergen cylinder + held open a spring-loaded valve to divert released Inergen to turbine enclosures.
-Released Inergen from the first cylinder to operate the release mechanisms on the remaining bottles.
+Released Inergen from the first cylinder was to operate the release mechanisms on the remaining bottles.
 Falling N2 pressure led its spring-loaded valve to close, as the valve had no latch to keep it open.
-Routine inspection only checked N2 triggering and not a full system test
+Routine inspection checked only N2 triggering and not a full sequence

 Halon Cylinder: Dropped while handling.
 Sheared top threaded connection, resulted in cylinder flying off 400m like a projectile over a tank farm

 CO2: Release failed to operate.
 Mismatched shipyard schematics Vs vendor manual on valve locations, control panel etc. Inoperable valve actuators and leaks inline.
-Check your system
+Check your units

-Firewater Pumps: Was on manual start as divers were in the sea.
+Firewater Pumps: On manual start as divers were in the sea.
 Condensate fire prevented access to FW Pump switches; no alternative way to switch on pumps.
 Check for common cause failures

 Diesel FW Pumps: 2 fuel injectors malfunctioned, allowing diesel into exhaust.
 Ignition in exhaust pipe resulted in excessive heat that ignited its insulation blanket